 We have had this little adventure on our list since last Summer.
-Finally we got up to New Hartford, CT for some canoeing down the Farmington River.
+Finally we got up to New Hartford, Connecticut for some canoeing down the Farmington River.

-There are a bunch of places you can canoe, kayak or tube on the Farmington River, but since we really have zero experience with canoeing and the river itself, we figured it would be a good idea not to get fancy and just stick to a rather simple trip, departing from the “half way point” and ending up back at the place we rented the canoe from (Main Stream Canoes and Kayaks).
+There are a bunch of places you can canoe, kayak, or tube on the Farmington River, but since we really have zero experience with canoeing or the river itself, we figured it would be a good idea to not get fancy and just stick to a rather simple trip, departing from the “half way point,” and ending up back at the place we rented the canoe from – Main Stream Canoes and Kayaks.

 Main Stream makes it really easy for you.
 You show up, pay them $55, hop in the van and get dropped off six miles North with two life vests, two paddles and one canoe.
 Slide the boat in the water and off you go.
 The full trip is twelve miles, but since the six mile trip was supposed to last 3-4 hours, we felt that this was the one to take.
 It ends up that it only took us an hour because we were paddling, but I think if you just sat there and didn’t do anything, it would take the full time.

 The lower section of the upper Farmington River (the one we went on) had class one and two rapids.
 I don’t know what that means, but there were a few points that we found pretty interesting.
 Looking back, those were the fun parts.
 Laura sat in the front and I sat in the back, so she got most of the action.
 I actually ate half of my Subway sandwich while she was trying to keep her cool.
 Of course, I ate during the serene parts and I kept offering to hand up her salad, but nooo, she had to keep a look-out for rocks. she did a splendid job of navigating.